jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   Once per battle, this WARLORD's reanimation attempt (which means Rectivation roll + Reassembly roll) can succeed automatically (player's choice as to when to use this, but it must be before any Reanimation rolls).
   After this effect is used, the WARLORD is incapacitated until the same phase of the next turn.
-  TODO: Clarify the effect a bit (and what does incapacitated mean?)

   ### 6. Body Made of Old Nokias
   Whenever an attack is made against this WARLORD, the wound roll gains an Impairment. (name = TODO)